SciQLop/CDFpp/README.md

 A NASA's [CDF](https://cdf.gsfc.nasa.gov/) modern C++ library.
 This is not a C++ wrapper but a full C++ implementation.
 Why?
 CDF files are still used for space physics missions but few implementations are available.
-The main one is NASA's C implementation available [here](https://cdf.gsfc.nasa.gov/) but it lacks multi-threads support, has an old C interface and has a license which isn't compatible with most Linux distributions policy.
+The main one is NASA's C implementation available [here](https://cdf.gsfc.nasa.gov/) but it lacks multi-threads support (global shared state), has an old C interface and has a license which isn't compatible with most Linux distributions policy.
 There are also Java and Python implementations which are not usable in C++.

 List of features and roadmap: